aspose-ocr/Aspose.OCR-Documentation/js/product-overview/_index.md

 - Optical character recognition engine with superior recognition speed and accuracy designed and trained by Aspose engineering team.
 - Supports 28 [languages](/ocr/javascript-cpp/recognition-languages/) based on Latin, Cyrillic and Asian scrips.
-- Detects and recognizes all popular typefaces and font styles, including handwritten text.
+- Detects and recognizes all popular typefaces and font styles.
 - Reads rotated, noisy and distorted images with the help of automatic processing filters.
 - Supports all [image formats](/ocr/javascript-cpp/supported-file-formats/) you can get from a scanner or camera.
 - Bulk recognition of multiple images.